days day

 For a taxpayer who is under 65 and has no other income or reliefs, the rates of tax on his/her rental income are as follows:

-* The Government has announced in the Budget on 3rd March 2021 that personal allowances and the basic rate band would be frozen until 5th April 2026.
+* The Government has announced in the Budget in November 2025 that for rental profits the rates increase to 22% (basic rate), 42% (Higher Rate) and 47% (Additional Rate).
 The Welsh rates of Income Tax are set by the Welsh Government but are currently the same as England and Northern Ireland.
 The Scottish rates of income tax can be found at: https://www.gov.scot/publications/scottish-income-tax-2022-2023/

 If you have income from employment, self employment or pensions, this income uses up the personal allowance and the lower rates before the rental income.
 The rental income may take other income into the higher rate of tax.
 The higher and additional rates of tax on dividends are different.